War of the South: Invasion of Santo Domingo

 Five months after the war, in December 1800, Toussaint ordered an invasion of the Spanish colony of Santo Domingo, which occupied the eastern half of the island of Hispaniola.
 Although Spain had technically ceded Santo Domingo to France in the 1795 Peace of Basel, the colony was still controlled by a Spanish administration at the time.
 The invasion was virtually unopposed, and the Spanish governor capitulated a month later.

 Toussaint's reasons for invading Santo Domingo remain multifaceted and murky.
 Throughout the war, the Spanish authorities in Santo Domingo had generally supported Rigaud, fearing Toussaint's own designs on the eastern portion of Hispaniola.
 Toussaint suspected that the Spanish had also been offering direct military aid to Rigaud; for instance, the gens de couleur officer Antoine Chanlatte had traveled to Santo Domingo in 1800 to acquire munitions for Rigaud's cause.
 The American consul Edward Stevens claimed that Toussaint had launched the invasion in response to a rumor that France was sending 15,000 troops to Santo Domingo in support of Riguad.
 Toussaint also claimed that black "French citizens" were being kidnapped and sold as slaves in Santo Domingo.
 Additionally, Toussaint may have wished to emancipate Santo Domingo's remaining enslaved population, although he made no mention of slavery in his declaration of war.

 Toussaint's fall from power

 With his victory over Rigaud and conquest of Santo Domingo, Toussaint controlled the entire island of Hispaniola by 1801.
 However, Rigaud returned less than two years later, when he and his fellow exile Pétion joined Charles Leclerc's unsuccessful 1802 campaign to reassert French control over the colony.
 During the campaign, Leclerc would deport both Rigaud and Toussaint from Saint Domingue; Toussaint died in a French prison in 1803.

+Not to be confused with the "War of Knives"

+The War of the South should not be confused with the general terms "knives-war", "war of knives" or "knife war", which may also refer to a number of different massacres with bladed weapons, still vivid in Haitian memories in the 1820s.

+The historian Joseph Saint-Rémy recounts how the episode of terror carried out by the Louverturian leadership at the end of the War of the South was nicknamed the "war of the knives" ("guerre des couteaux") by the inhabitants of the South.
+The French diplomat Gaspard Théodore Mollien, who was stationed in Haiti from 1825 to 1831, reported that the northern revolt of October 1801 in which several hundred white people were murdered was nicknamed the "knife war" ("guerre aux couteaux").
+In still another distinct example, historians Thomas Madiou and Beaubrun Ardouin noted the repression of this same northern revolt was also nicknamed the "knives-war" ("guerre-couteaux") because several hundred black workers were bayoneted to death by Louverturian troops.